 In other words, choose one of the analytics solutions above if you:

-• Can’t you can’t find the data your team needs in GA4, which compromises your ability to make data-driven decisions.
+• Can’t find the data your team needs in GA4, which compromises your ability to make data-driven decisions.

 • Need real-time analytics so you can reliably see the impact of marketing and advertising efforts in the moment.